 - Supervise their first interactions closely.

-It’s crucial to understand and recognize the warning signs of aggression in your Chow Chow to prevent incidents.
+It’s crucial to understand and recognise the warning signs of aggression in your Chow Chow to prevent incidents.
 These signs include growling, showing teeth, stiffening, or avoiding eye contact.
-If you see any of these behaviors, it’s important to intervene early by removing the source of stress or seeking help from a professional dog trainer or behaviorist.
+If you see any of these behaviours, it’s important to intervene early by removing the source of stress or seeking help from a professional dog trainer or behaviourist.

-Health Issues That May Affect Chow Chow Behavior
+Health Issues That May Affect Chow Chow Behaviour

 Knowing about health problems in Chow Chows is key for owners.
-Their behavior can change a lot based on their health.
+Their behaviour can change a lot based on their health.

 Common Health Problems in the Breed